What is Cognitive Behavioral Therapy?

 What is Intercultural Therapy?

 Numerous scientific studies have shown that psychotherapy is twice as effective when administered in one’s native language.
 Culture-specific therapy, so treatment that considers the cultural background of the patient, is even four times as effective.
-This is why NW International Psychotherapy offers treatments in Polish, English, German, Arabic, Turkish and Dutch administered by psychologists from various cultural backgrounds.
+This is why NW International Psychotherapy currently offers treatments in Polish, English and German.
 With no need for a translator and no cultural barrier between you and your psychologist, you can feel right at home.

 What is EMDR (Eye Movement Desensitization and Reprocessing)?